 2019 All-Ireland Hurling Quarter-Final

 Horgan has long been one of the top hurlers in the country, but his form in the last couple of years have been on another level.
-An All-Star for the past two years, it's highly likely he'll pick up a third in a row in 2019.
+An All-Star for the previous two years, his quarter final performance in 2019 all but guaranteed a third honour in a row.

 With Cork highly fancied against old rivals Kilkenny, Horgan stepped up to the plate again.
 First, he nailed a penalty passed Eoin Murphy for just the second score of the game.
 Later in the first half, after amassing a number of frees and an outstanding point from play, Horgan got through the Kilkenny full-back line, only to be taken down.
 Instead of waiting on a referee's decision, the Glen Rovers man retained his poise, and buried the ball passed Murphy from his knees.

 Later, with the game getting away from Cork and badly needing inspiration, Horgan scored one of the great goals ever seen in Croke Park.
 He ended up with a personal total of 3-10.

 Cork's Patrick Horgan finds the back of the net for a third time today!
 Superb! pic.twitter.com/OZrEZxlzoO